hades200082/template-app-infrastructure/docs/dev-setup.md

 3. Ensure that all dependencies are installed using `npm install`
 4. Start the NextJS application using `npm run dev`

+## Infrastructure Components

+A number of the features of this template are controlled via class libraries `Infrastructure.*`.

+See [Infrastructure Components](./infrastructure/index.md) for more info

 ## Troubleshooting

 ### Cosmos DB Emulator is not working